We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Are heating pads good for back pain?

-Studies show that heating pads can help a person find relief for chronic back pain.
+Studies show that heating pads can help a person find relief from chronic back pain.
 In an , researchers found that moist heat was more efficient than dry heat, but both alleviated pain.

 Some companies sell moist heating pads.
-People should never attempt to moisten a heating pad unless the manufacturer states it is safe to do so.
+People should never attempt to moisten a heating pad unless the manufacturer states it is safe.

 There are several types of heating pads available to buy online.
-A person can use heating pads on various areas of their body to ease muscle and joint aches and pains.
+People can use heating pads on various areas of their body to ease muscle and joint aches and pains.